alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

     var a string;
     a = 5

-So, what happens is that if your code uses the same variable several times (for instance the ubiquitous `err`) you will find this joy:
+Now what happens is that if your code uses the same variable several times (for instance the ubiquitous `err`) you will find this joy:

     err := callFirst()